Gardening is good for you… Until it isn’t.

 Gardening is good for your emotional and physical wellbeing, right?
 Right.
 Until it isn't.

 Disclaimer - We all have times of enjoyment and times of stress, none of us are unique in that respect.
-And so the point of these subsequent words is not to pretend my experiences are special or to ask for anything it is just to share emotions and doubts that we all feel and explain what I'm doing about it and how that links to some changes that will be coming up with The Flower Deli in 2019.
+And so the point of these subsequent words is not to pretend my experiences are special or to ask for anything.
+This is just to share emotions and doubts that we all feel and explain what I'm doing about it and how that links to some changes that will be coming up with The Flower Deli in 2019.

 Spoiler alert - I think they're positive changes!

-My path and drive to horticulture will be familiar to many, its not unusual or special because gardening is moreish.
+My path and drive to horticulture will be familiar to many, it's not unusual or special because gardening is moreish.
 When you get a taste, you just want more and the plant and gardening fans among us know this to be true.
 I have been gardening all my life, one way or another.
 We're a family of gardeners and have been for generations, so its in my blood but I really 'got into it' about 7 or 8 years ago when I became completely smitten by everything about it.
 It was my true love and number one happy place.
 What a gift!
 At that point I decided I needed to learn more, so I took formal qualifications with a hopeful little thought at the back of my mind that maybe horticulture could become my career.
 This optimistic musing whispered "Just imagine, it could be amazing!" which was quite emotional for me because, like everyone else, I've always longed to find a vocation I and am good at and is rewarding.
 It's that perfect, quite elusive sweet spot in life isn't it?
 And as it is for many people, gardening is a very romantic activity for me, all about surprise, anticipation, joy and love.
 Time spent with the plants and in the garden helps worries melt away and put my heart at ease.
 Not to mention the healthy benefits of exercise and nutrition from home grown food.

 So I could not be less emotionally prepared for how I suddenly felt about it at the start of this year.